-NUTRITION AND CARDIOVASCULAR HEALTH
+NUTRITION AND CARDIOMETABOLIC HEALTH

-The Nutrition and Cardiovascular Health Unit of CCUL seeks to advance our understanding of the impact of nutrition in cardiovascular behaviour, in health and disease, including the relationship between dietary patterns, with a focus on the Mediterranean Diet, and the risk of developing cardiovascular disease (CVD).
+The Nutrition and Cardiometabolic Health Unit of CCUL seeks to advance our understanding of the impact of nutrition in cardiovascular behaviour, in health and disease, including the relationship between dietary patterns, with a focus on the Mediterranean Diet, and the risk of developing cardiovascular disease (CVD).
 By developing evidence-based strategies for both primary and secondary prevention, this unit strives to mitigate the burden of cardiovascular disease and promote cardiovascular health.

 The link between nutrition and CVD is well-established, with dietary patterns significantly impacting both the development and management of CVD.
 A healthy diet is considered one of the most impactful cornerstones of cardiovascular disease prevention, influencing multiple CVD risk factors, such as, blood pressure, blood lipids, obesity, inflammation and endothelial function.